clbutler/cloud_inv/README.md

 3) Wind speeds of less than 5mph.
 Higher wind speeds will cause any mist formed to dissipate.

-##MoSCoW Analysis:

-1) Must Have: User must be able to be able to click on each individual munro and get a cloud inversion likelihood.
-This is the crucial differentiator - rather than looking at weather reports per "area" it can zoom in on each mountain.
-The ability to interact with this via an application opposed to needing python downloaded is also key.
-The date of the data pull must be visible for the user.
+## MoSCoW Analysis: Cloud Inversion Likelihood Application

+**1. Must Have (Essential Functionality):**

+* **Individual Munro Cloud Inversion Likelihood:**
+    * Users must be able to select any individual Munro and retrieve its specific cloud inversion likelihood.
+    * This provides granular, mountain-specific data, differentiating it from area-based weather reports.
+* **Application-Based Interaction:**
+    * The application must be accessible without requiring users to download and execute Python scripts.
+* **Data Timestamp:**
+    * The date and time of the data retrieval must be clearly displayed to the user.

+**2. Should Have (Important Functionality):**

+* **Geographical Map Integration:**
+    * A map displaying all Munros should be incorporated, enabling users to navigate based on geographical location rather than solely relying on Munro names.
+* **Comparative Analysis:**
-2) Should Have: Users should be able to see each munro on a map, allowing geographical rather than specific naming knowledge.
-Users should be able to compare the cloud inversion likelihood across multiple munros at once to enable prioritisation of locations to climb.
-Cloud inversion likelihood should be present as a RAG rating for ease of visibility.
+    * Users should be able to compare cloud inversion likelihood across multiple Munros simultaneously, facilitating informed decision-making for climbing locations.
+* **RAG Rating System:**
+    * Cloud inversion likelihood should be presented using a Red, Amber, Green (RAG) rating system for quick and intuitive visual assessment.

+**3. Could Have (Desirable Functionality):**

+* **Future Date Selection:**
+    * Users could be given the option to select various future dates and view the corresponding RAG ratings.
+* **RAG Rating Component Breakdown:**
-3) Could Have: Users could have the ability to select various dates and see RAG ratings into the a future specified time.
-Users could see the breakdown of  the RAG rating components for each hill separately.
+    * Users could access a detailed breakdown of the individual components that contribute to the RAG rating for each Munro.

+**4. **Would Not Have (Out of Scope):**

+* **Non-Munro Site Analysis:**
-4) Would not Have: Users would not have the ability to look at cloud inversion rates at sites other than munros.
+    * **Users would not have the ability to view cloud inversion likelihood for locations other than Munros.**

 ## References: